-The following table presents fees billed for professional services and other services rendered by PricewaterhouseCoopers LLP, our independent registered public accounting firm, for the years ended December 31, 2017 and 2016.
+The following table presents fees for professional services and other services rendered by PricewaterhouseCoopers LLP, our independent registered public accounting firm, for the years ended December 31, 2018 and 2017.

 Year Ended December 31,

-2017 2016
+2018 2017

-Audit Fees(1) \$ 1,066,170 \$ 1,442,916
+Audit Fees(1) \$ 1,037,850 \$ 1,066,170

-All Other Fees(2) \$ 2,756 \$ 4,774
+All Other Fees(2) \$ 4,496 \$ 2,756

-\$ 1,068,926 \$ 1,447,690
+\$ 1,042,346 \$ 1,068,926

-(1) Audit fees represent fees for professional services provided in connection with the audit of our annual consolidated financial statements, the reviews of our quarterly consolidated financial statements, statutory audits and the submission of our Registration Statement on Form S-1 in connection with our initial public offering.

-(2) All Other Fees represent fees for products and services provided by PricewaterhouseCoopers LLP that are not included in the service categories above.
+- (1) Audit fees represent fees for professional services provided in connection with the audit of our annual consolidated financial statements, the reviews of our quarterly condensed consolidated financial statements, statutory audits and the submission of our Registration Statements on Form S-1 in connection with our initial public offering in 2017 and our follow-on offering in 2018. - (2) All Other Fees represent fees for products and services provided by PricewaterhouseCoopers LLP that are not included in the service categories above.